pglet/website/docs/tutorials/python.md

 <p style={{ textAlign: 'center' }}><img style={{ width: '90%' }} src="/img/docs/tutorial/todo-diagram-1.svg" /></p>

-`Stack` is a container control that is used to lay other controls out on a page. `Stack` can be vertical (default) or horizontal, and can contain other stacks:
+`Stack` is a container control that is used to lay other controls out on a page. `Stack` can be vertical (default) or horizontal, and can contain other stacks.

+Replace `todo.py` contents with the following:

 ```python title="todo.py"
 import pglet